ajwheeler/6810_mcmc/README.md

 Simple MCMC sampler for Physics 6810 at OSU.

-##to-do list:
+## to-do list:
  - multi-threading
  - autocorrelation time
+ - automatically generate plots?

-this API is heavily influenced by [emcee|http://dan.iel.fm/emcee/current/api/]
+this API is heavily influenced by that of [emcee](http://dan.iel.fm/emcee/current/api/).